givek/fehler_web/README.md

 Fehler is a project management software which let teams plan, track and manage software developement projects.

-This is the fehler REST API developed to provide and store data for [Fehler Website](https://github.com/givek/fehler_web/).
+This is the fehler Web Client developed to consume the [Fehler REST API](https://github.com/givek/fehler_core/).

 ## Technologies